fraunhoferhhi/X-maps/README.md

 Calibration of the camera-projector system needs to be provided by the user.
 The software uses OpenCV coordinate system and OpenCV camera calibration parameters read from a YAML file.
 Unit is cm.

+Additional information on our calibration method is provided in the master thesis linked in the section [Further reading](#further-reading) below.

 ### Differences to ESL

 | What                                   | X-Maps                                           | ESL                                                           |